muratk5n/thirdwave/en/README.md

 ---

 *Obi-Wan Kenobi* Episode 5 was good; Vader, OWK were in top form.
-Little Leia is an adorable little kid, the character is absolutely a younger form of Leia.
+Little Leia's character definitely reminds one of adule Leia.
 Great to see McGregor, Christensen again.

 ---